AgileVentures/LocalSupport/docs/setting_up_staging_dokku.md

 # Setting up Staging server on Dokku

-### Make sure you have the permissions to ssh as dokku on the azure box you want to create the server on, then
+### Make sure you have the permissions to ssh as dokku on the azure box you want to create the server on, then add this to your ~/.ssh/config

 ```
 Host avp-dokku